Eileen Gu: Early life and education

 Eileen Gu was born on September 3, 2003, in San Francisco, California, United States.
-Her mother, Yan Gu (谷燕 (Gǔ Yàn)), is a first-generation Chinese immigrant.
-Her father is American.
+Her mother, Yan Gu (谷燕 (Gǔ Yàn)), is a first-generation Chinese immigrant to the United States.
+Her father is American and a Harvard University graduate.
 Her maternal grandfather was the chief electrical engineer of the Ministry of Housing and Urban-Rural Development of China.

-Yan emigrated to the United States after receiving a master's degree in chemical engineering at Peking University, where she was a member of the short-track speed skating team.
-She moved to the Bay Area to attend Stanford University Graduate School of Business and worked in finance after earning her MBA.
+Yan studied chemistry and biochemistry and was a member of the short-track speed skating team at Peking University in the 1980s.
+After moving to the United States, she earned a master's degree in biochemistry and molecular biology at Auburn University and an MBA at the Stanford University Graduate School of Business.

 Yan raised her daughter as a single mother in San Francisco's Sea Cliff neighborhood.
-At 3, Gu began skiing in Lake Tahoe, where Yan once worked as part-time ski instructor.
-She joined the Northstar California Resort free-ski team at eight, and won her first national championship at nine.
+At three years old, Gu began skiing in Lake Tahoe, where Yan once worked as a part-time ski instructor.
+She joined the Northstar California Resort free-ski team at eight and won her first national championship at nine.

 Gu attended primary and middle school at the Katherine Delmar Burke School and went to high school at San Francisco University High.
-Every summer, she attended cram school in Beijing for mathematics.
-She scored 1580 out of 1600 on her SAT.
+She attended a mathematics cram school during her summers in Beijing and scored 1580 out of 1600 on the SAT.

-Gu earned early admittance to Stanford University, her mother's alma mater, in December 2020.
+Gu earned early admittance to Stanford University in December 2020.
 She entered the freshman class in 2022, the same year she was presented as a debutante at Le Bal des débutantes in Paris.
+While at Stanford, she joined Kappa Kappa Gamma sorority and studied abroad at the University of Oxford's Magdalen College.
+An international relations major, Gu took time off in the 2025–26 academic year to prepare for the 2026 Winter Olympics.
+In June 2026, Gu graduated from Stanford University.